Authentic Lessons for 21st Century Learning

 • Moral Dilemma: when a character must decide from right or wrong

-If you're keeping with the same theme as before, "The Hunger Games," ask your students if they can think of examples for each type of internal conflict.
+If you're keeping with "The Hunger Games" themes as before, ask students if they can think of examples for each type of internal conflict.

 Display slide 14 and pass out The Necklace Dialectical Journal handout.
 As a class, chart the different types of conflict throughout the story.
 There is a key in the attachments, but students will point out all types of conflicts.
 On the back of the paper, students could make a list of other conflicts for extra credit.